Draining plants & other tips

 Although numerous, here is a selection of plants known for their benefits on blood and lymphatic circulation.

 Nettle: Rich in flavonoids and minerals, it is known as a depurative and diuretic.
-It remineralizes the body and eliminates toxins that accumulate in the body.
+It remineralizes the body and helps eliminate toxins that accumulate in the body.

 Meadowsweet: Rich in flavonoids, toning and draining, it improves blood circulation and thus facilitates the elimination of water and toxins.

-Tips from Luce: Do not hesitate to ask your herbalist to prepare a mixture of several of these plants - ideally organic - for your herbal tea.
-To be enjoyed hot or cold once infused!
+Luce's Tips: Don't hesitate to ask your herbalist to prepare a blend of several of these plants - ideally organic - for your herbal tea.
+Enjoy hot or cold once infused!
 Discover our draining infusions: Nettle herbal tea .

-Please note that not all plants are good for pregnant or breastfeeding women, always ask your doctor for advice.
+Please note that not all plants are suitable for pregnant or breastfeeding women; always seek the advice of your doctor.

 2. Body brushing